 Visiting Albania with kids is a really great holiday and one we’d highly recommend.
 Albanian people love children and you will be warmly welcomed wherever you go.
 In terms of things for kids to do in Albania, we felt like there was a good selection.
-From cool historical ruins to explore, to beautiful beaches to play on.
+As part of our 10 day itinerary for Albania, we explored everything from cool historical ruins, to the most beautiful beaches.
 We also found the capital, Tirana, very child-friendly, with plenty of playgrounds and green open spaces.

 Travelling around Albania with kids

 If you’re travelling around Albania with kids you will need to plan ahead.
 A big thing to think about is car seats if you plan to drive around yourselves.
 The car hire company we used did offer to provide us with car seats.
 However we prefer to travel with our own, as we feel comfortable with the level of protection they offer and we know how to fit and use them.

 Most airlines will allow you to take a car seat in addition to your luggage allowance.
 But check in advance what your airline’s policy is.